CristianNic/snake_game/README.md

 Notes
 -----

-Creating a game as a first step towards training a Tenserflow model to play it.
+Writing a game for a future Tenserflow model to train on.

 ![](https://github.com/CristianNic/snake_game/blob/master/screenshot.jpg)